muskan-anand0706/road-accident-analysis-dashboard-excel-powerquery/README.md

 Understanding road accident trends and severity is important for safety planning and preventive measures.
 This project identifies patterns in accident frequency, vehicle types, and casualty rates.

 ## Dataset
-Publicly available road accident dataset (raw and cleaned Excel files included).
+Publicly available road accident dataset

+## Dataset Note
+**The raw dataset used in this project exceeds GitHub’s file size limit and therefore could not be uploaded to this repository.**

 ## Tools and Technologies
 Excel | Power Query | Pivot Tables | Charts | Slicers